The Money Laundering, Terrorist Financing and Transfer of Funds

 Paragraph 7.1 of the Code of Conduct for Solicitors, RELs and RFLs, and paragraph 3.1 of the Code of Conduct for Firms require individuals and firms respectively to make sure they keep up to date with, and remain aware of, their responsibilities under any new legislation as and when it is introduced.

-This guidance aims to update firms and individuals on the key changes to the MLRs that came into effect on 26 June 2017 and noting that further changes to the regulations are due to take effect in late 2019/early 2020.
+This guidance aims to update firms and individuals on the key changes to the MLRs that came into effect on 26 June 2017.

 Regulation 8 of the MLRs states that the regulations apply to certain categories of persons acting in the course of business carried on in the UK.
 The main categories likely to be relevant are: